 Graduate students are defined by the Texas Higher Education Coordinating Board as “Any student who is pursuing a program, or has a bachelor's degree and is enrolled in courses which are normally part of a program, leading to a graduate or professional degree or certificate at an institution of higher education and has successfully completed the equivalent of at least three years of full-time study at an institution of higher education either prior to entrance into the program or as part of the program itself.”

 - Assistantship: An assistantship is offered by a department to provide financial support to a student who is pursuing graduate studies and who agrees to enter into an employment relationship with the university.
 The university has four types of assistantships as described below, along with a brief job summary for each type.
 The salary received is considered employment income and is subject to employment-related taxes.
-Students on assistantships for at least .5 FTE are eligible to participate in the State’s Uniform Group Insurance Plan (UGIP), which is administered by the Employee Retirement System (ERS) of Texas.
-However, in lieu of participating in the State’s UGIP insurance plan, they may participate in the university’s Student Insurance Plan, which is administered by UnitedHealthcare Student Resources.
+Students on assistantships for at least .5 FTE are eligible to participate in the Group Benefit Program (GBP), which is administered by the Employee Retirement System (ERS) of Texas.
+However, in lieu of participating in the GBP insurance plan, they may participate in the university’s Student Insurance Plan, which is administered by UnitedHealthcare Student Resources.
 Student insurance costs will vary depending on the plan and the level of coverage selected in either plan.

 Teaching Fellow (TF) (Job Codes 0801, 0802, 0803) - Teaching fellows have direct student contact in a formal instructional setting and are charged with primary responsibility for teaching a course for credit under the direct supervision of a faculty member or chair, receiving regular in-service training and planned and periodic evaluations.
 Teaching fellows are listed as the instructor of record.

-Teaching Assistant (TA) (Job Codes 0811, 0812, 0813) - Teaching assistants are graduate students who do not have primary responsibility for teaching a course for credit; they perform under the instructor’s direct supervision and provide general assistance to the instructional process, such as grading, tutoring, etc. Teaching assistants may not be listed as instructor of record.
+Teaching Assistant (TA) (Job Codes 0811, 0812, 0813) - Teaching assistants are graduate students who do not have primary responsibility for teaching a course for credit; they perform under the instructor’s direct supervision and provide general assistance to the instructional process, such as grading, tutoring, etc. Teaching assistants may not be listed as instructor of record and duties must be part of the graduate students overall educational program.

-Research Assistant (RA) - (Job Codes (Academic and State Funded) 0821, 0822, 0823; (Non-Academic or Non-State Funded) 0841, 0842, 0843) - Research assistants are graduate students who are engaged in research activities under the direction and supervision of a principal investigator or faculty working on research.
+Research Assistant (RA) - (Job Codes 0821, 0822, 0823) - Research assistants are graduate students who are engaged in research activities under the direction and supervision of a principal investigator or faculty working on research.
+Duties assigned must be part of the graduate students overall educational program.

-- Graduate Services Assistant (GSA) (Job Codes (Academic and State Funded) 0831, 0832, 0833; (Non-Academic or Non-State Funded) 0851, 0852, 0853) - Graduate assistants are graduate students whose responsibilities are administrative in nature or consist of other activities that do not generally fit within the TF, TA, or RA job responsibilities, but contribute to the overall academic progress or professional development of the student.
+- Graduate Services Assistant (GSA) (Job Codes 0831, 0832, 0833) - Graduate assistants are graduate students whose responsibilities are administrative in nature or consist of other activities that do not generally fit within the TF, TA, or RA job responsibilities, but contribute to the overall academic progress or professional development of the student.
+Duties assigned must be part of the graduate students overall educational program.

 Teaching Assistant (TA) Job Description Template